alex-eliot/md-to-imgur/README.md

 # Configuration

-In order to use program, you need to make a settings.json file with the (temporary) contents:
+In order to use the program, you need to make a settings.json file with the (temporary) contents:

 ```json
 {